graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/api-changes.rst

   ``report_every_nth_execution`` etc.
   To profile a TensorFlow program, you should instead use the suite of profiling tools that have been added to the SDK.
-For general advice on how to enable profiling, refer to :ref:`report_capture` in the PopVision User Guide.
-To parse profiles, use the :std:doc:`pva-python` or :std:doc:`pva`.
-To enable time-based profiling of events, see :std:doc:`system/system`.
+For general advice on how to enable profiling, refer to the :ref:`Capturing IPU Reports <report_capture>` chapter in the PopVision User Guide.
+To parse profiles, use the :std:doc:`PopVision Analysis Python API chapter <pva-python>` or :std:doc:`PopVision Analysis C++ API chapter <pva>` in the Poplar and PopLibs API Reference.
+To enable time-based profiling of events, see the :ref:`Capturing Execution Information <{HelpTopic.CapturingData}>` chapter of the PopVision User Guide.

   Note that any Poplar engine options mentioned in the above guides can be passed to the :ref:`compilation_poplar_options <compilation_poplar_options>`